Kravchuk-Ekaterina/alignment/labjournal.md

 sys     0m0,163s
 ```
 ## 3. Comparation of the results on 10 DNA sequences
-The table containing real times and grapical representation of the results can be found in Supplementary (Table 1, Figures 1-6)<br>
+The table containing real times and grapical representation of the results can be found in Supplementary (Table 1, Figures 1-5)<br>
+I find mafft and t-coffee the best ones
 ## 4. Reverse complement problem
-While opening the file ./data/raw_data/SUP35_10seqs_strange_aln.fa we can see that alignment for 1 sequence is not satisfactory (Supplementary, fig. 7).
+While opening the file ./data/raw_data/SUP35_10seqs_strange_aln.fa we can see that alignment for 1 sequence is not satisfactory (Supplementary, fig. 6).
 But if we BLAST it, we see that it is the same gene of the same organism.
-The answer is to find the reverse complement sequence and realign it (Supplementary, fig.8)
+The answer is to find the reverse complement sequence and realign it
 ## 5. Using 6 various alignment algorithms on 250 DNA sequences
 ### clustalw
 ```bash